kennywall/import-test/_posts/2009-04-12-google-cloud-as-a-viable-small-business-platform.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>So I have used Google as a platform for a while.
+{% include JB/setup %}So I have used Google as a platform for a while.
 I did several large scale social media marketing campaigns completely using Google as a platform.
 They just have the best software services, platform services, and infrastructure services.
 I have been finding the best route to provide a easy, but effective solution for some my mom and brother's technology platform.
 Google is the logical choice because with a domain I immediately get email, calendaring, document sharing, wiki / sites, and a dashboard.